sunfounder/sunfounder-controller/docs/source/connect_ap_product.rst

     .. note::

-        If it doesn’t search automatically, you can also manually enter the IP to connect.
+        If it doesn't search automatically, you can also manually enter the IP to connect.

         .. image:: img/sc-c-6.png